kkirchheim/pytorch-ood/examples/loss/unsupervised/README.rst

 Unsupervised
 ----------------------

-Examples of how to use supervised objective functions that are trained **without** examples of OOD data.
+Examples of how to use unsupervised objective functions that are trained **without** examples of OOD data.